 MEDIA RELEASE: 5 June 2013

-It is with great excitement that we announce the much-anticipated revitalisation of the iconic Hydro Majestic Hotel will commence in early 2013.
-Following almost four yearsof detailed planning and review, the .Hydro' is scheduled to open in two stages, with Stage One building works scheduled for completion late 2013, and a total projectinvestment of $55 Mil.
+It is with great excitement that we announce the much-anticipated revitalisation of the iconic Hydro Majestic Hotel has commenced.
+Following almost four years of detailed planning and review, the Hydro is scheduled to open in two stages, with Stage (1) building works scheduled for completion in the 4th Quarter 2014.

 The long awaited opportunity to peel back the layers and rediscover the essence of the most famous historic holiday resort in the Blue Mountains has arrived.
 The refurbishment scheme will see the hotel's facilities, interiors and gardens – which now stretch more than a kilometre across the escarpment – revitalised to a world-class standard.
 Past glories, architectural and design aspects, and lost atmospherics are to be revived and rediscovered, while a touch of the here-and-now is set to take the building into the future.

 Stage One will include the revitalisation of the majority of the existing buildings including the Casino Building, The Wintergarden, The Billiard Room and Cat's Alley, The Delmonte Building and Conference Rooms and The Majestic Ballroom.
 This famous and fondly remembered space will have a beautiful new Lobby and pre-function area and will also include a large garden reception terrace.